|

 buried on the hill by the old Roman temple to show that, although he

-was a Saxon, he ruled over Romano-British people too.
+may have thought of himself as a Saxon, he ruled over Romano-British people too.

 - There were lots of